StanfordMIMI/skm-tea/README.md

 on for benchmarking and communicating our results.

 If you want to make a new version of the dataset, please follow the rules for versioning detailed here (link to be added).
-Please also run your versioning by both Arjun Desai (arjundd@stanford.edu) and Akshay Chaudhari (akshaysc@stanford.edu).
+Please also run your versioning by both Arjun Desai (arjundd at stanford dot edu) and Akshay Chaudhari (akshaysc at stanford dot edu).

-The most up-to-date version of the qDESS dataset is v0.0.1.
+The most up-to-date version of the qDESS dataset is v0.0.2.

 Version history is described below.
 If new versions are made, add details appropriately